timewave-computer/valence-services/README.md

 - Rebalancer
 - Account

-The following is a simplified high level of the system.
-Detailed system diagrams and flows are presented in [Valence Services Architecture](./architecture.md)
+The following is a simplified diagram of the Valence Services system.
+Detailed system diagrams are presented in [Valence Services Architecture](./architecture.md)

 ![Top Level](./images/high-level.png)